River Trent: Floods

 One of the earliest recorded floods along the Trent was in 1141, and like many other large historical events was caused by the melting of snow following heavy rainfall, it also caused a breach in the outer floodbank at Spalford.
 Some of the earliest floods can be assessed by using Spalford bank as a substitute measure for the size of a particular flood, as it has been estimated that the bank only failed when flows were greater than 1000 m3/s, the bank was also breached in 1403 and 1795.

 Early bridges were vulnerable to floods, and in 1309 many bridges were washed away or damaged by severe winter floods, including Hethbeth Bridge.
 In 1683 the same bridge was partially destroyed by a flood that also meant the loss of the bridge at Newark.
 Historical archives often record details of the bridge repairs that followed floods, as the cost of these repairs or pontage had to be raised by borrowing money and charging a local toll.

-The largest known flood was the Candlemas flood of February 1795, which followed an eight-week period of harsh winter weather, rivers froze which that meant mills were unable to grind corn, and then followed a rapid thaw.
+The largest known flood was the Candlemas flood of February 1795, which followed an eight-week period of harsh winter weather; during this time, rivers froze – which meant that mills were unable to grind corn – and subsequently there was a rapid thaw.
 Due to the size of the flood and the ice entrained in the flow, nearly every bridge along the Trent was badly damaged or washed away.
 The bridges at Wolseley, Wychnor and the main span at Swarkestone were all destroyed.
 In Nottingham, residents of Narrow Marsh were trapped by the floodwaters in their first floor rooms, boats were used to take supplies to those stranded.
 Livestock was badly affected, 72 sheep drowned in Wilford and ten cows were lost in Bridgford.
 The vulnerable flood bank at Spalford was breached again, floodwaters spreading out across the low-lying land, even reaching the River Witham and flooding Lincoln.
 Some 20000 acre were flooded for a period of over three weeks.